 A genetic cocktail

-Archives going back earlier than the 1880s in Jamaica are rare, but Colin meets local genealogist Cynthia Roser, who has been able to track down Colin’s’ great-great grandfather, Adam Wilson.
-He was almost certainly born a slave, but would have become emancipated as a result of the Abolition of Slavery by the British in 1834.
+Archives going back earlier than the 1880s in Jamaica are rare, but Colin meets local genealogist Cynthia Roser, who has been able to track down Colin’s’ 2x great grandfather, Adam Wilson.
+He was almost certainly born a slave, but would have become emancipated as a result of the abolition of slavery by the British in 1834.
 Slaves were buried in unmarked graves, so although Colin can only get an idea of where his earlier forbears might rest, he visits the likely burial plots of Jacob Wilson and his father Adam Wilson Jnr in the former slave cemetery of the Greenmount Plantation where they worked.

 Colin then turns his attention to his mother’s ancestry.
 An old photograph of her mother, his grandmother, shows a woman whose skin was strikingly light.
-From her birth certificate he learns that his great-grandparents were Richard Augustus Packer and Gladys Campbell, the latter born in 1888.
-The surname Campbell suggests a Scottish link already supposed by family tradition, and a little more research reveals his maternal great-great grandparents to be Duncan M. Campbell and Albertina Wallace.
+From her birth certificate he learns that his great grandparents were Richard Augustus Packer and Gladys Campbell, the latter born in 1888.
+The surname Campbell suggests a Scottish link already supposed by family tradition, and a little more research reveals his maternal 2x great grandparents to be Duncan M. Campbell and Albertina Wallace.

-There was a sizeable Scottish community in Kingston in the nineteenth-century and, after some initial difficulty, Colin is able to identify his great-great grandfather as a Scot belonging to that community.
+There was a sizeable Scottish community in Kingston in the 19th century and, after some initial difficulty, Colin is able to identify his 2x great grandfather as a Scot belonging to that community.
 Albertina was his maid, and Colin tries to understand their relationship: was it a loving one?

 The family fell on hard times after the earthquake of 1907 that devastated Kingston.
 Colin is unable to trace a death certificate for Albertina, nor establish for sure why Richard and Gladys moved to Panama, though the most likely reason is that they went there in search of work.